Kenoy Kennedy: Denver Broncos

-He was drafted in the second round by the Denver Broncos in 2000 and played five seasons with the team before becoming a free agent in 2005.
+Kennedy was drafted in the second round by the Denver Broncos with the 45th overall pick in the 2000 NFL draft.
+He played five seasons with the team before becoming a free agent in 2005.

 Detroit Lions

 Kennedy signed with the Detroit Lions in the 2005 offseason.
 He played three seasons with the team before being released on March 14, 2008.